 - Dropbox, navigate to the folder or file which you want to transfer

-Don’t worry if you accidentally deleted your important files from Dropbox, you haven’t lost them yet.
+Don’t worry if you accidentally deleted your important files from Dropbox; you haven’t lost them yet.
 Dropbox keeps deleted files for 30 days after you’ve erased them.
-Open your Dropbox account and click on “Show deleted files” button to see them.
+Open your Dropbox account and click on the “Show deleted files” button to see them.
 Right-click and select “Restore” to bring them back.

 In the Dropbox app version, there’s a way for you to access your files offline.
 To do that, follow these steps.

-- Open Dropbox app and navigate to your files in your Dropbox account folder.
+- Open the Dropbox app and navigate to your files in your Dropbox account folder.

 - Tap and choose Available offline.

 - You’re all done.
 The files will be downloaded on your device automatically.

 Publish Your Own Website On Dropbox